okta/okta-oidc-js/packages/okta-react/README.md

 }
 ```

-You may also configure an `Auth` object directly and pass it to the Security component.
+You may also configure an instance of the [Auth service][] directly and pass it to the Security component.

 ```jsx